swag-lang/swag/bin/reference/tests/language/src/018_000_documentation.md

-The Swag compiler can generate documentation for all the modules of a given workspace.
+The Swag compiler is capable of generating comprehensive documentation for all modules within a specified workspace.

+To generate documentation for your workspace, use the following command:

     swag doc -w:myWorkspaceFolder

-Swag can generate documentations in various modes.
-That mode should be specified in the 'module.swg' file, in the [[Swag.BuildCfg]] struct.
+Swag supports various documentation generation modes, which should be specified in the module.swg file within the [[Swag.BuildCfg]] structure.

 ```swag
 #dependencies